5 Quick Facts About Lip Fillers (And Why They’re All the Rage)

 An inexperienced provider may use the same products, but they will not be able to provide the same quality of results and the safety risks increase.

 A true medical team in a luxurious spa environment

-At Kalos Medical Spa, our medical team works with you to achieve the personalized results you want using proven techniques, technologies, and products.
+At Kalos Medical Spa, board certified plastic surgeon Dr. Emily Kirby and our medical team works with you to achieve the personalized results you want using proven techniques, technologies, and products.
 We are happy to answer any questions you may have about lip fillers and suggest the best ways to meet your aesthetic goals.
 Contact us today to get started with a private consultation.